Double Entry Accounting

 Because the accounts are set up to check each transaction to be sure it balances out, errors will be flagged to accountants quickly, before the error produces subsequent errors in a domino effect.
 Additionally, the nature of the account structure makes it easier to trace back through entries to find out where an error originated.

 When you employ double-entry accounting, you will need to use several types of accounts.
-Below are some key account types.
+Some key account types include:

 - Asset accounts show dollars associated with things a business owns, such as the cash in its checking account or the price paid for its warehouse.

-- Liability accounts show what the firm owes, like a building mortgage, equipment loan or credit card balances.
+- Liability accounts show what the firm owes, such as a building mortgage, equipment loan, or credit card balances.